YaShock/color-generator/README.md

 ### Linux

 Preferred way is to use linuxdeploy, linuxdeploy gtk plugin and appimagetool.
 Modify the script/linux/build_appimage.sh and change the path to these tools.
 Run the script from the _scripts/linux_ directory and it will produce the AppImage in _bin_.
+For some reason the AppImage structure produced does not support gtk3, therefore for releases I compiled via gtk2.

 #### Prerequisites:
 Build wxWidgets statically.
-Use the following configuration: --with-gtk=3 --disable-shared --enable-monolithic
+Use the following configuration: --with-gtk=2 --disable-shared --enable-monolithic

 ### Windows